Jesse Garza had an unwelcome night off last month.

 Elliott Stern Fave 5 Collection

-As 2020 draws closer, we are taking a look back at our top stories of 2019.
-In this collection reporter Elliott Stern chooses the top five stories that he wrote during the year.
-Follow more of Elliott's work on SantaMariaTimes.com, and sign up for a News+ membership to support the work of local journalists in your community.
+2020 is here, and wow we are already almost through January?!?
+In this collection reporter Elliott Stern chooses the top five stories that he wrote in 2019.
+Follow more of his work on SantaMariaTimes.com, and sign up for a News+ membership to support the work of local journalists in your community.

 Santa Ynez High School seniors Richie Sandoval, left, and Kylie Clouse sign their national letters of intent Tuesday afternoon in the SYHS Boa…